sobalgi/DLA/README.md

 ![Correlation plots of the features](images/git_imgs/feature_correlation_plot.png)

 ### Model selection
+- `DLA_predict_stickiness_k.ipynb` consists of the part of predicting the stickiness (k) by fitting the data from the simulation.
 - Observing the features from before, The relation of stickiness (k) with number of particles (N) is clearly nonlinear.
 - The plot of contour perimeter against number of particles (N) with different values of k indicates that the slope of the curve is related to stickiness (k).
 - However since the slope for different k are not equally spaced, this indicates that the slope is a nonlinear function of stickiness (k).